GoogleCloudPlatform/puppet-google-compute/README.md

   The customer-supplied encryption key of the source disk.
 Required if the source disk is protected by a customer-supplied encryption key.

+##### source_disk_encryption_key/raw_key
+  Specifies a 256-bit customer-supplied encryption key, encoded in RFC 4648 base64 to either encrypt or decrypt this resource.

+##### source_disk_encryption_key/sha256
+Output only.
+The RFC 4648 base64 encoded SHA-256 hash of the customer-supplied encryption key that protects this resource.

 ##### `source_disk_id`